20 funding opportunities found in this category. Change the order of results:

 Application and Selection Process: Application materials must be received by 5:00 pm EST on Friday, March 7, 2014.
 Electronic submission is strongly preferred.

 Gerber Foundation Pediatric Research Grants Program

 Awards and time periods vary depending upon the specific project.
 Research projects may be no longer than 3 years in length.
 Total grant size should be no more than roughly $300,000.

 The Foundation may receive grant proposals from unsolicited sources as well as from organizations with which we have been in contact.
 However, our preference is for an initial concept paper with subsequent communication between the grant applicant and Program staff as the grant proposal is being developed.
 Applicants are encouraged to contact the Foundation at any point in the process to discuss their project.

 Concept papers are due June 1 and December 1 of each year.
 If these dates fall on a weekend, the papers are due the next business day.
-Determination of interest in receiving a full proposal is generally made within two weeks.
+Determination of interest in receiving a full proposal is generally made within three weeks.

 The Gerber Foundation